-Without modifying our opinion, we draw attention to Note 3 in the consolidated financial statements, which indicates that Wescan Goldfields Inc. requires additional funding to finance its minimum required exploration and operating activities in 2018.
-These conditions, along with other matters as set forth in Note 3 and Note 17(b) in the consolidated financial statements, indicate the existence of a material uncertainty that casts significant doubt upon Wescan Goldfields Inc.'s ability to continue as a going concern.
+We draw attention to Note 3 in the financial statements, which indicates that Wescan Goldfields Inc. requires additional funding to finance its exploration and operating activities beyond its 2020 fiscal year.

+As stated in Note 3 in the financial statements, these events or conditions, along with other matters as set forth in Note 3 in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Entity's ability to continue as a going concern.